NexusMutual/smart-contracts/.github/pull_request_template.md

-## Description
+## Context

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.

-Fixes # (issue)
+Include relevant motivation and context.
+A link to the issue is enough if it contains all the relevant information.

+## Changes proposed in this pull request
+Include a summary of the change.

 ### Type of change

-Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)